When you go see another performer do their thing, do you watch how they handle the performance, and the audience?

 It’s the ultimate laboratory, and since we’re all in the business of engaging our audiences (that is what people hire us to do), there’s always something new to be learned.

-I saw something really good a few weeks ago…
+I saw something really good at a national artist showcase recently…

 At the Folk Alliance International Conference in Kansas City, where some 2,800 musicians, venues, presenters, vendors and music industry people come together for business, networking, panel discussions, mentoring and more, I took in a dozen or more artist showcases over the course of three days.

 (Jury-selected artists perform for an audience of venues and talent buyers.)